flowxo/coding-challenges/birthdays-frontend.md

 ## Focus of the challenge

-Try not to focus on tooling or the build process for this challenge, just do the bare minimum to enable to UI to run based on the instructions you give.
+Try not to focus on tooling or the build process for this challenge, just do the bare minimum to enable the UI to run based on the instructions you give.

+The idea of this challenge is to test your skills in putting together a great UI.

 Instead, it's important to show that you can put together a simple, well laid out UI that looks good.
 Be careful not to overcomplicate, and get the basics right.